 still involved in the Cup competition.

 17 November 2001

 CARDEN TO RETURN?

-to Chester.
-All I know is what I've read in the papers.
-Gareth Owen said
+Chester.
+All I know is what I’ve read in the papers.

-should be back in the league.
-I always look for Chester's results and I
+be back in the league.
+I always look for Chester’s

 CITY REJECT BID